Kanchipuram

 Major festivals lengthen queues—carry modest wraps and small change for footwear lockers.

-Best areas to stay in Kanchipuram
+Best Areas to Stay in Kanchipuram

 Temple car street / east tower belts